toddamoda/pyyxellsfgffg/blog/content/page/models.md

 # Models in Pyxel

-This is not an exhaustive list of Pyxel models:
+This is not an exhaustive list of Pyxel models!

 ## POPPY